-In addition to o’clock, the element o’ appears in some Anglicized Irish surnames (O’Brien, O’Connell, O’Neil, etc.), where it stands for “descendant of.”
+In addition to o’clock, the element O’ appears in some Irish surnames as the Anglicized version of the Gaelic Ó (in O’Brien, O’Connell, O’Neil, etc.), where it stands for “descendant of.”

 And sometimes the first part of an expression is contracted in colloquial writing, as with y’all (you + all), c’mon (come + on), and s’pose (for suppose).